mmusa90/Cheetah/README.md

 1- You need to run Windows Powershell ISE as Administratotr

-2- Make sure you set the PSexec to folder on Network path or local by   .\PSexec
+2- Make sure you set the PSexec to folder on Network path or local by ".\PSexec"

 3- Make sure you set where you batch scripts on Network folder or local.